By Ashley Lucas

 Per the gentle persuasion of a friend, I was recently introduced to new Roanoke band, Appalachian Soul.
 Having a penchant for soul and R&B music, it wasn’t a hard sell for me to fall immediately in love with the groove and moving lyrics.
 Appalachian Soul is a new project for veteran Roanoke songwriters, Phil Norman and Will Farmer.
 The two have been performing together for years as part of an acoustic, “not-quite bluegrass” band, Blue Moonshine.
 Wanting to expand their sound, they added Mike Parker on bass and Breyon Fraction on drums.
 They’re set to record an EP this fall, and if word of mouth keeps their music traveling, it will be a happy highway playlist for all of us.

 Their song “On Your Own Now,” which was written by Farmer and Norman this past winter, actually helped inspired the sound for the band.
 That’s the power of a song: it can totally define a musician’s moves.
 And it surely lives up to the hype.
 When I first heard “On Your Own Now,” I couldn’t stop tapping my foot and dancing in my chair, and by the end of the song I was singing along with the chorus.
 It was stuck in my head for days, and I was totally fine with that.
-You can see Appalachian Soul live on September 17th at Fork in the Alley, and then on October 12th at the Five Points Music Sanctuary.
-In the meantime, listen to “On Your Own Now,” and read Appalachian Soul’s story behind the song:
+Listen to “On Your Own Now,” and read Appalachian Soul’s story behind the song:

 Describe your songwriting style.